Kisi Ka Bhai Kisi Ki Jaan: Music

 In June 2022, Bollywood Hungama reported that Ravi Basrur was approached to compose the background score and one song.
 The source also claimed that Devi Sri Prasad, who was earlier signed for the film, opted out of the project.
 Prasad, however, denied the rumors, saying that he had already composed a dance number for the film.
-Himesh Reshammiya, Sajid Khan, Sukhbir, Payal Dev, Devi Sri Prasad, Ravi Basrur & Amaal Mallik have been signed to compose songs as well.
-The teaser of the song "Naiyo Lagda" was showcased during the grand finale of Bigg Boss 16 and a day later, on 12 February 2023, the song was released on YouTube and music platforms.
-The second single titled "Billi Billi" was released on 2 March 2023.
-The third single titled "Jee Rahe The Hum (Falling in Love)" is scheduled to release on 21 March 2023.
+Himesh Reshammiya, Sajid Khan, Sukhbir, Payal Dev, Devi Sri Prasad, Ravi Basrur and Amaal Mallik have been signed to compose songs as well.